MicrosoftDocs/dynamics-365-intelligent-order-management/topics/installation.md

 # Install Dynamics 365 Intelligent Order Management

 ## Create an environment
 Before you install Dynamics 365 Intelligent Order Management, you'll need to create an environment.
-If you're integrating with Dynamics 365 finance and operations apps and have set up Dual-write, an environment will already have been for you.
+If you're integrating with Dynamics 365 finance and operations apps and you have set up Dual-write, an environment will already have been created for you.
 After the environment is created, the instructions remain the same.

-If you don't aleady have an environment, complete the following steps.
+If you don't already have an environment, complete the following steps.

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) and on the left navigation pane, select **Environments** > **New**.
 2. In the **Name** field, name the environment and in the **Type** field, select **Sandbox** or **Production**, depending on what you are deploying.